anilk-anusha/testDriveText/README.md

 ## General Info

- The main purpose of this project is to understand jQuery methods and build a simple app to preview different web safe fonts, sizes, and weights.
+ The main purpose of this project is to understand jQuery methods and build a simple app to preview different web-safe fonts, sizes, and weights.
 ## To-do List

 - [ ] Use event handlers